astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Remarks

-First, this method loads the data from the file specified into the application's projectFileRenamerConfiguration object.
+First, this method loads the data from the file specified into the application's configuration object.

-Then, the method saves the new data out to the master projectFileRenamerConfiguration file.
+Then, the method saves the new data out to the master configuration file.

 <a name='M-MFR-Settings-Configuration-Providers-ConfigurationProvider-Load-System-String-'></a>
 ### Load(pathname) `method`